Mike-B-123/startup/notes.md

     break;
 }
 // Outputs "Thursday" (day 2)
-**What is the correct syntax for creating a javascript object?** ??
+### What is the correct syntax for creating a javascript object?
 - The Object. create() method in JavaScript creates a new object using an existing object as its prototype.
+You can also just use a simple as: (use constant for default things so it doesn't change down stream)
+  Ex: constant person {name: mick,
+  age: 20,
+  height:6'0 }
 **Is it possible to add new properties to javascript objects?**
 - Some of the ways to add property to object JavaScript include: using dot notation, using bracket [ ] notation, using defineProperty() method, using spread operator, and using Object. assign() method
+Ex: (dot notation)
+const person = {
+  name: 'Alice',
+  age: 30
+};

+// Adding a new property
+person.city = 'New York';

+console.log(person);
+// Output: { name: 'Alice', age: 30, city: 'New York' }
+Ex: (Bracket Notation)

+EX 2:
+const car = {
+  make: 'Toyota',
+  model: 'Camry'
+};

+// Adding a new property using a variable const propertyName = 'year';
+car[propertyName] = 2021;

+console.log(car);
+// Output: { make: 'Toyota', model: 'Camry', year: 2021 }

-**If you want to include JavaScript on an HTML page, which tag do you use?**
+### If you want to include JavaScript on an HTML page, which tag do you use?
 - You can add JavaScript code in an HTML document by employing the dedicated HTML tag <script> that wraps around JavaScript code
 **Given the following HTML, what JavaScript could you use to set the text "animal" to "crow" and leave the "fish" text unaffected?**
+  - (see selector functions at the bottom of notes.md)
+  - Here's an exmple using ID selecting:
+"<" p id="animal">animal</p>
+"<"p id="fish">fish</p>

+document.getElementById('animal').innerText = 'crow';

+### Which of the following correctly describes JSON?
+- **JSON** (JavaScript Object Notation) is a text-based format for storing and exchanging data that's both human-readable and machine-parsable.
+It's commonly used in web applications and API call.
+You can put data in it that you then can use in your main code like in HTML, java script, ect.
+It's just a nice format that is similar to java script to store numbers, arrays, strings, ects. for later use.
 -
-**Which of the following correctly describes JSON?**
-- JSON (JavaScript Object Notation) is a text-based format for storing and exchanging data that's both human-readable and machine-parsable.
-It's commonly used in web applications and API call
-**What does the console command chmod, pwd, cd, ls, vim, nano, mkdir, mv, rm, man, ssh, ps, wget, sudo  do?**
+### What does the console command chmod, pwd, cd, ls, vim, nano, mkdir, mv, rm, man, ssh, ps, wget, sudo  do?
   -**chmod**: You can use chmod to control who can read, edit, or run your files.
 For example, you might change permissions so that everyone on a system can access a file that was downloaded by one person.
   - pwd: The PWD command in Linux system administration stands for "Print Working Directory."
 It is used to display the absolute path of the current working directory in the command-line interface.
 This command is helpful for navigating the file system and referencing the current directory in various operations
   - cd: The cd command, also known as chdir (change directory), is a command-line shell command used to change the current working directory in various operating systems